© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Clydach Railroad Section near Brynmawr is a scheduled monument protected by Cadw under reference MM263.
 View the official record →

-Clydach Railroad Section near Brynmawr is a Post-Medieval tramroad dating from the early industrial period in South Wales.
+Clydach Railroad Section near Brynmawr is a Post Medieval tramroad that formed part of the early industrial transport infrastructure of South Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM263.

 Clydach Railroad Section near Brynmawr dates from the post medieval/modern period, and is classified as a tramroad.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Clydach Railroad Section near Brynmawr is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM263.